Open-EO/openeo.org/documentation/1.0/developers/backends/opendatacube.md

 The Open Data Cube implementation for openEO is not a full-fledged out-of-the-box openEO back-end, but can be part of the infrastructure for the data management part.
-In detail it can be used as data source for [EO Data Discovery](apireference.md#tag/EO-Data-Discovery) and e.g. in combination with a dask cluster as processing backend for [Data Processing](apireference.md#tag/Data-Processing).
+In detail it can be used as data source for [EO Data Discovery](apireference.md#tag/EO-Data-Discovery) and e.g. in combination with a dask cluster as processing back-end for [Data Processing](apireference.md#tag/Data-Processing).
 In any case, a [HTTP REST interface must be available in front of ODC to properly answer openEO requests](#http-rest-interface).
 :::